 |Statutory Definition of Legal Abortion

-- First 20 weeks of pregnancy: no medical requirements regarding mother or fetus
+- First 20 weeks of pregnancy: no medical requirements regarding pregnant woman or fetus

-- After 20 weeks: must be substantial risk that would threaten life, health of mother
+- After 20 weeks: must be a medical emergency

 |Penalty for Unlawful Abortion

 - Class H felony: Fine and/or imprisonment up to 10 years